 2 Infringes the rules and rights of others or displays behaviours at a higher frequency or intensity than level 1. e.g. Teasing Talking back Throwing things Rudeness Disrespect of others in class Disrespect of teacher or other staff member Not following instruction or class rules Distracting or disrupting other class members At this level the child must face the consequences of their actions and learn again the responsible, respectful way to behave in class.
 Options: Loss of privileges.
 Automatic "time-out" and where applicable, complete "Unacceptable Behaviour Report Form" (see attached).
 Length of time out determined according to behaviour and age of student. e.g. Age of child times minutes + consideration for level of behaviour Copy of Report form given to Class Teacher (if not observer).
-Copy of Report form to be given the the Principal.
+Copy of Report form to be given to the Principal.
 Parents to be informed.
-In the case of rudeness to staff or another class member there will be a written apology as well as "time out" and the child will most likely go on a Behaviour Plan with parents informed Class teachers to work with children "What's the Problem?" (older children can discuss or write about the problem, younger children can draw a picture; collect and kept in student files). f Completion of 3 'Unacceptable Behaviour Report forms', warrants a suspension.
+In the case of rudeness to staff or another class member there will be a written apology as well as "time out" and the child will most likely go on a Behaviour Plan with parents informed.
+Class teachers to work with children "What's the Problem?" (older children can discuss or write about the problem, younger children can draw a picture; collect and kept in student files). f Completion of 3 'Unacceptable Behaviour Report forms', warrants a suspension.
 A report is to be made by the class teacher and copies given to Parent/s and to College to be filed.
 A Child Study may occur at pedagogical meeting.
-If behaviour is continuous the child will go on a Behaviour Plan parents informed. occurre views regarding the same type d then consideration should b 3 Seriously and regularly breaches the rights of others or displays behaviour at a higher intensity or behaviour is continuous e.g. Verbal or physical assault Intimidation.
-Swearing Defiance Isolated serious breaking of rules Damaging property As above, at this level the child must face the consequences of their actions and learn again the responsible, respectful way to behave towards others.
+If behaviour is continuous the child will go on a Behaviour Plan occurre views regarding the same type d then consideration should b 3 Seriously and regularly breaches the rights of others or displays behaviour at a higher intensity or behaviour is continuous e.g. Verbal or physical assault Intimidation.
+Swearing Defiance Isolated serious breaking of rules Damaging property Disrupting class members to a level where their learning is effected As above, at this level the child must face the consequences of their actions and learn again the responsible, respectful way to behave towards others.
 Child/ren automatically lose playtime (ensure appropriate break).
 Classroom removal Play time will be spent on time out appropriate to age & behaviour.
+Duty teachers to be notified.
+Instant suspension for verbal or physical assault or swearing.
 10 minute weekly 'touch base' meeting with a College member and the Principal (for term) The parent will need to commit to specialist support for child outside of school, by relevant nominated professional.